g1879/DrissionPage/README.md

 The following code implements exactly the same function, comparing the code amounts of the two:

-1. Find the element whose first text contains 'some text'
+1. Use explicit wait to find all elements whose text contains 'some text'

 ```python
 # selenium: